IMG_1737

 Q Gardens is managed communally.
 We share in the garden responsibilities and in the fruits of our collective labor!

 The best way to get involved is to just start coming to the garden during open hours, asking questions, and jumping right in.
-Another great way is to come to one of our (currently virtual) monthly garden meetings.
+Another great way is to come to one of our monthly garden meetings.
 All upcoming events are listed on our calendar.

 Caro_chopping_summer 2020